Homebrew/homebrew-cask/doc/FAQ.md

 __Yes, yes, yes!__ Please fork/pull request to update Casks, add features and clean up documentation!
 Anything you can do to help out is very welcome.

 It's also [__pretty darn easy__ to create Casks](../CONTRIBUTING.md), so please build more of them for the software you use.
-And if homebrew-cask doesn't support the packaging format of your software, please [open an issue](https://github.com/caskroom/homebrew-cask/issues) and we can get it working together.
+And if homebrew-cask doesn't support the packaging format of your software, please [open an issue][feature_request_template] and we can get it working together.

 The whole idea is to build a _community-maintained_ list of easily installable packages, so the community part is important!
 Every little bit counts.